thesofakillers/nowcastlib/README.md

 # Nowcast Library

-🧙‍♂️🔧 Utils that can be reused and shared across and beyond the Nowcast project
+🧙‍♂️🔧 Utils that can be reused and shared across and beyond the ESO Nowcast project

+This is a public repository hosted on GitHub via a push mirror setup in the internal ESO GitLab

 ## Installation